benhmoore/Argon/README.md

 ###.modified()

 Once it is called, .modified() continuously watches a provided Array of properties for changes.
-If a change is detected, the properties are passed to the callback function. **Do not confuse .modified() with .watch() - which is used to watch a LOCAL variable for changes, and then push it to the backend.**
+If a change is detected, the properties are passed to the callback function.

 ~~**!Issue scout**: This method can only be called once per instance of the Cenny() Object.~~